 Santa Claus, tinsel on trees, Frosty the Snowman, reindeer pulling a sleigh… These are a few of the current Christmas images we are familiar with in the US.
 What about yule logs, a boar’s head, community wassail bowls, a king of misrule, mince meat pies, and figgy pudding?
-Rarely are these traditions seen here in the US, and some aren’t too common in modern-day England, which is especially strange since that is where they originated.
+Rarely are these traditions seen here in the US, and some aren’t too common in modern-day England, which is especially strange since this is where they originated.
 A cursory glance into the history of Christmas traditions and celebrations tells us there is nothing universal about any of them.
-Precisely tracking down a tradition as mainstream as a decorated Christmas tree leads to varying information from culture to culture.
+Precisely tracking down a tradition as mainstream as a decorated Christmas tree leads to snags and varying information from culture to culture.

 As a writer wanting to present historical facts within my story, this is both frustrating and liberating.
 While I would have been out of line to have the Darcy children waiting for Santa Claus on Christmas Eve, or Elizabeth decorating Pemberley with poinsettias, the numerous gray areas gave me a bit of leeway in choosing the concepts I wrote into my novels.

 There are dozens of terrific resources on the web.
 One of my favorites for old English Christmas customs is a book by William Francis Dawson titled Christmas: Its Origin and Associations.
 You can purchase a paperback or hardback version on Amazon HERE.
 Or you can read it for free on Google Books.
 There are terrific illustrations inside!

 A second favorite, and the one I want to talk about today, is The Sketch Book of Geoffrey Crayon, Gent. by Washington Irving.